|Brand/Client: Women in Design|

 Location: Denver, Colorado

-The Challenge: A Logo Design for a Professional Organization
+The Challenge: Logo Design for a Non Profit Organization

-Women in Design (WiD) is a community for women working in, or passionate about design that needed a logo design for their professional organization.
-The organization offers community, networking, advice, and education for designers working in the build industry, including interior designers, architects, and engineers in the Denver area.
+Women in Design (WiD) is a community for women working in, or passionate about design that needed a logo design for their non profit organization.
+The organization offers community, networking, advice, and education for designers working in the building industry, including interior designers, architects, and engineers in the Denver area.

 The founders are dedicated to inclusion, choosing not to require licensing or certification in order to join.
 They are open to members of all genders but maintain the goal of empowering women in the industry.

 Above all, the group wanted a design that would highlight their commitment to diversity, reflect their passion for design, and appeal to women working in the industry.
 They also needed business cards and postcards to help spread awareness and grow the community.

 Brand Identity and Logo